t-park1112/We-Have-No-Idea/Project-Learning-Package/Learning Package.md

 2. Select a couple of user stories from the product backlog of the project.
 3. Using the user stories from step 2., conduct a mock SCRUM standup.
 Be sure to assign tasks to each member of the team.
 Because of the size of the team, more user stories may need to be added.

-### Conduct a standup as SCRUM master
-#### **Time:** *15min per team member*

-#### **Actions:**
-1. Select a couple of different user stories from the previous learning plan objective.
-2. Select a new Scrum master and conduct another SCRUM standup like the previous learning plan objective.
-3. Repeat this process for all members until each member is proficient with the process of standups and how to use a SCRUM task board.

 ## Learning Resources